viniciussk888/viniciussk888/README.md

 <h2 align="center">Hello!
 I'm Vinicius Martins 👋</h2>
 <p align="center">
-I'm a fullstack software developer mainly coding in JavaScript and TypeScript.
+I'm a fullstack software developer mainly coding in JavaScript and TypeScript and using ReactJS, NodeJs and React Native.
 Currently learning about Serverless, DevOps and Cloud Computing.
 I love exploring new technologies and combining them to solve real-life problems.
 Furthermore, I learn quickly and adapt easily.
 </p>

 <p align="center"> When I'm not coding, you can find me playing video games or having fun with my daughters. </p>